OpenEvalProject/evals/manuscripts/elife-68316/v1/manuscript.md

 In contrast to the predictions obtained from sexual conflict thinking, another line of theoretical and empirical work suggests that sexual selection can facilitate how populations cope with environmental change (Lorch et al., 2003; Candolin and Heuschele, 2008; Holman and Kokko, 2013; Martínez-Ruiz and Knell, 2017; Martinossi-Allibert et al., 2019; Rowe and Rundle, 2021).
 This latter school of thought is based on two main assumptions.
 First, we need to assume that intralocus sexual conflict is rare so that cross-sex genetic correlations of fitness are positive (Rowe and Rundle, 2021).
 This implies that sexual and natural selection are aligned, meaning that sexual selection favors alleles that also improve fecundity and survival − a process mediated by condition dependence of sexually selected traits (Rowe and Houle, 1997).
 Such an alignment is expected to manifest in a positive genetic correlation between male and female fitness as long as sexually antagonistic loci are rare and/or have minor fitness effects.
 Poissant et al., 2010 compiled cross-sex genetic correlations of various trait types and found that correlations are generally large and positive but tend to be lower for fitness components in comparison to morphological, behavioral, and developmental traits.
 Moreover, there is strong comparative and meta-analytic evidence supporting the idea that the expression of pre- and postcopulatory sexual traits depends on the overall condition of the male (Cotton et al., 2004; Macartney et al., 2019).
 This means that sexual selection may not only favor the evolution of prominent secondary sexual traits but also traits that confer health and vigor (Jennions et al., 2001), and therefore eventually purges deleterious alleles that are targeted by natural selection.

 In contrast to the extensive support for an alignment of sexual and natural selection in many species (Whitlock and Agrawal, 2009; Cally et al., 2019; Rowe and Rundle, 2021), we still know very little on whether the second key assumption for sexual selection to empower evolutionary adaptation is generally fulfilled across a broad range of taxa.
 Namely, sexual selection enforces natural selection only if it gives rise to stronger net selection (defined as the sum of genome-wide selection against deleterious alleles) on males compared to females.
 In a landmark synthesis paper, Whitlock and Agrawal, 2009 explored the effect of sex-specific selection on the population’s mutation load, that is the overall reduction of absolute fitness due to deleterious alleles in a population.
-They expanded the foundational work of Haldane, 1937 by relaxing the assumption of random mating to demonstrate that the mutation load L is expected to beL=2μsfs
+They expanded the foundational work of Haldane, 1937 by relaxing the assumption of random mating to demonstrate that the mutation load L is expected to be

+$$
+L=2\mu\frac{s_{f}}{s}
+$$

 where μ is the mutation rate from wild type to deleterious alleles and s is the average selection coefficient against deleterious alleles of females (sf) and males.
 Hence, the mutation load is reduced whenever sf < s, which arises if net selection is stronger on males compared to females.
 Given that the population’s productivity is typically governed by female fecundity, a population with stronger net selection on males can purge its mutation load and adapt faster to a new environment with a lowered demographic cost and thereby reduce its extinction risk.
 In other words, females benefit from being part of a gene pool that is purified primarily through stronger selection on males (Whitlock and Agrawal, 2009).
 It is important to note that this perspective assumes that the vast majority of deleterious alleles have negative fitness effects on both male and female fitness, which implies that sex-limited genes are relatively rare in the genome.